What today's retirees want future retirees to know - KTVZ

 Overall 70% of respondents would have advised their younger selves to change their past financial habits so that they could have saved and invested more and started sooner.

-When asked what they would have done differently to save more for retirement, respondents gave open-ended answers ranging from taking fewer vacations or saving less for kid’s college eduction, to avoiding 401(k) loans or investing more aggressively and working more closely with a financial planner.
+When asked what they would have done differently to save more for retirement, respondents gave open-ended answers ranging from taking fewer vacations or saving less for their children’s college education, to avoiding 401(k) loans or investing more aggressively and working more closely with a financial planner.

 Roughly half (49%) of all survey respondents said they wish they’d started planning for retirement earlier.